bibek12345/DIPC/CloudWorkshop_DIPC_300.md

 ### Install Agent
 1. Create a directory for the agent, execute: mkdir dipcagent
 2. Move the downloaded file to that new directory, execute: mv Downloads/* dipcagent
-3. MOve to the new directory, execute: cd dipcagent
+3. Move to the new directory, execute: cd dipcagent
 4. Unzip the file, execute: unzip agent-linux.64.bit.zip
 5. Move to the agent directory, execute: cd dicloud
 6. Execute command to install agent: